 To process any data, the client submits data and program to Hadoop.
 HDFS stores the data whereas, MapReduce process the data and Hadoop YARN divide the tasks.
 Hadoop has the following major layers: Let us go through each of these blocks superficially.

-Read: MapReduce Interview Questions and Answers
+Read: Apache Spark Interview Questions and Answers for 2023

 - Hadoop Common – The role of this component of Hadoop is to provide common utilities that can be used across all modules